schmittjoh/serializer/doc/reference/annotations.rst

 - ``firstName`` is exposed using the ``object.getFirstName()`` expression (``exp`` can contain any valid symfony expression).

+ ``@VirtualProperty()`` can also have an optional property ``name``, used to define the internal property name (for sorting proposes as example).
+When not specified, it defaults to the method name with the "get" prefix removed.

 .. note ::

     This only works for serialization and is completely ignored during deserialization.